File Access

 Please complete a File Access Request Form.
 Include:

-- A GIS shapefile or KML file of the area (including any buffer area) that you want searched.
+• A GIS shapefile, KML file, or map of the area (including any buffer area) that you want searched.

 Read and sign the User Agreement.